-The History course covers two key periods within the past of Britain and the USA.
-We study the development of the USA from the end of the Civil War in 1865 to the height of the Cold War in 1975.
-The key theme is to analyse how the USA developed into a world superpower.
-We also look in depth at Britain from the years 1906 – 1957 during a period that is highlighted by two world wars and a move to provide welfare to the worst off in society.
-The coursework component is completed in the second year and concerns change over the Stuart period 1603-1714.
+The History course covers two key periods in Britain and the USA.
+We study the development of the USA from the end of the Civil War in 1865 to the height of the Cold War in 1975, analysing how the USA developed into a world superpower.
+We also look in depth at Britain from the years 1906 – 1957 during a period of two world wars and a move to provide welfare to the worst off in society.
+For the coursework component we delve further back in time and examine change over the Stuart period 1603-1714.

 Students do not need to have studied GCSE History.